Oversight Committee Chairwoman Announces Intent to Subpoena Dan Snyder

-Oversight Committee announces intent to subpoena Dan Snyder originally appeared on NBC Sports Chicago
+Oversight Committee announces intent to subpoena Dan Snyder originally appeared on NBC Sports Washington

 Rep. Carolyn Maloney (D-N.Y.), Chairwoman of the Committee on Oversight and Reform, announced Wednesday her intent to subpoena Commanders owner Dan Snyder for a deposition next week.